Updated June 2021.

 Other strategies include connecting with public bodies that work with mediators—such as the Ontario Workplace Safety and Insurance Board, or Social Justice Tribunals.

 Don't forget, it will be really important to get referrals from your first satisfied clients, and then leverage those to attract new business.

 If you're persistent, and perform well, you'll see your practice begin to flourish.
 Louie Spedaliere tells his students:

 "Getting new clients as a mediator is easy, so long as you're willing to network and market yourself.
 More than ever, companies are looking to mediation to avoid the high costs of litigation, and this trend is expected to continue well into the future."

-Our program is accredited by the ADR Institute, and meets requirements for the Q. Med. designation.
+Explore the Mediation & Dispute Resolution Certificate offered at Kompass.
+The certificate is accredited by the ADR Institute, and meets the training criteria for the Qualified Mediator designation.

 Study online and earn your certificate in just 12 weeks.